radaisystems/soccer-with-chance-of-cloud-challenge/README.md

     + [Platform support](#platform-support)
     + [What to expect afterwards](#what-to-expect-afterwards)

-## Expected input and output
+# Cloud

+Start with the cloud.
+You need to write either or in combination a bash script or a cloud platform tool like Terraform to do the following:

+AWS credentials will be sent to you via email for use on this part of the project.
+Please do not share these credentials with anyone else.
+You will only have access to Access Keys for this part of the challenge.

+- Create an S3 bucket called `soccer-with-chance-of-cloud-challenge-<your name>`
+- Send the `sample-input.txt` file to the root of the bucket
+- Delete the data/simple-input.txt file from your local copy of the repository
+- Your bucket should reflect using industry standard security practices for private data

+# Coding

-You can find the [sample-input.txt](sample-input.txt) and [expected-output.txt](expected-output.txt) files at the top of this repository
+You can find the [data/sample-input.txt](data/sample-input.txt) and [expected-output.txt](expected-output.txt) files in this repository

-The input and output will be text.
-Your solution should parse the provided `sample-input.txt` file via stdin (pipe or redirect)or by parsing a file passed by name on the command line.
-Your solution should output the correct result via stdout to the console.

 The input contains results of games, one per line.
-See `sample-input.txt` for details.
+See `data/sample-input.txt` for details.
 The output should be ordered from most to least points, following the format specified in `expected-output.txt`.

 You can expect that the input will be well-formed.
 There is no need to add special handling for malformed input files.